 Tualatin SWCD is a non-regulatory organization.
 We do not create or enforce regulations or land-use rules.
 When visiting your property, we will only be looking for and treating harmful invasive species.

 Tualatin SWCD makes invasive species management easy

 When we arrived at Gordon’s property, we discovered several patches of garlic mustard spreading along the banks of the creek.
-We quickly set up a treatment plan that aligned with Gordon’s schedule and our experienced contract crews and staff began targeted treatment to remove the patches.
+We quickly set up a treatment plan that aligned with Gordon’s schedule and our experienced contract crews and staff began targeted treatment.

 Gordon has seen a drastic improvement since the garlic mustard has been removed.
 The native vegetation along his creek returned and the pasture is thriving.
 And Gordon couldn’t be more thankful for the help.
 “It hasn’t been any effort on my part.
 It’s been a pleasure to work with Tualatin SWCD and its contractors.”

 What should you do if you receive a Permit of Entry letter from Tualatin SWCD?

 If you are like Gordon and receive a Permit of Entry letter, please open it and read it thoroughly.
 Once you’ve signed and returned the agreement, we will schedule a visit to your property and treat any priority invasive species that are found.
 The timing of surveys and treatments varies by species.